Ken Fanning

 Kenneth James Fanning (born April 28, 1947) is an American hunting and fishing guide and former politician.
 In 1980, Fanning was elected to the Alaska House of Representatives as a Libertarian, becoming the second person elected to a U.S. state legislature under that party, following his political mentor Dick Randolph.
 Fanning served a single term, losing reelection.
 He later joined the Republican Party and was appointed to fill out a vacancy in the Alaska Senate in 1987, serving in that body for a little over a year.

 Early life

 Fanning was born on April 28, 1947, in Tampa, Florida.
 He studied at Colorado State University from 1966 to 1967, then moved to Alaska.
 He settled in Fairbanks in 1969, where he studied wildlife management at the University of Alaska (UA) and built a home in the Fairbanks-area suburbs southwest of the university's campus.

 After graduating, Fanning worked as a hunting and fishing guide, a trapper, and was also employed at one point by the Alaska Department of Fish and Game.
 He became involved in politics during the late 1970s through additional work as a consultant and lobbyist on natural resource and wildlife issues.
-Fanning was the executive director of the Real Alaskan Coalition, which, in 1979, organized the Great Denali-McKinley Trespass to protest the federal government's conservation efforts on Denali National Park and Preserve.
-He gained state-wide notority after the protest.
+Fanning was the executive director of the Real Alaskan Coalition, which, in 1979, organized the Great Denali-McKinley Trespass to protest the federal government's conservation efforts in Mount McKinley National Park.
+He gained state-wide notoriety after the protest.